-This Sunday, the 23 November 2014, is when it all begins, as the children don their aprons and find their wooden spoons and mixing bowls ready to “stir-up” the mincemeat and Christmas pudding mix.
+The last Sunday of November is when it all begins, as the children don their aprons and find their wooden spoons and mixing bowls ready to “stir-up” the mincemeat and Christmas pudding mix.

 Dating back to Victorian times in Britain, stir-up Sunday falls on the last Sunday before advent and is connected to a bible passage read to churchgoers; “Stir up; we beseech thee, O Lord.”
 The family would leave church to go home and teach the children how to stir up the ingredients for the pudding.

 If you’re keen to try out or adopt a truly British tradition, making your own Christmas pudding is a great place to start – it really isn’t too difficult at all.

 Christmas puddings and fruit cakes benefit from being made long before you eat them, because the flavours intensify and colours deepen over time.
 So the first thing you need to do is make your mincemeat, which can then be turned into pudding or mince pie fillings.

 Gather together a selection of dried fruits, such as raisins, currants, dried cranberries, apricots and prunes – around 400g in total – in a bowl.
 You can then add optional flavour and texture using a handful of chopped walnuts, hazelnuts and almonds.
 You’ll also need 100g suet, a very traditional ingredient that’s now widely available in a vegetarian version.
 It’s also nice to add in fresh lemon, orange zest and a little juice, along with chopped Bramley apples.
 Sprinkle in 150g dark brown sugar, two teaspoons of mixed spice and a good swish of brandy or port, and then leave the mixture to infuse.